imgladnotu/Docs-Edit/docs/Lua/callbacks.md

 Called every time the game receives an event from the server.
 You can use this to do specific things when anything in the game happens (Player deaths, Damage, etc.)

+### `DispatchUserMessage(UserMessage)`

+Called every time the game receives a user message from the server.
+This can be chat messages, voic menu interactions etc.

 ## Usage

 ### `Register(type, name, callback)`